tomossmith/MS3-Foodie/README.md

         <img src="readme-images/wireframe-user-access.png" alt="Wireframe image for the navigation bars based on user access." width="100%">

         There are additional items placed within the navigation menu that are only displayed depending on the user's log in state.
         I felt it was important that a user that is not logged in, shouldn't need to see the 'new recipe' button.
-The same would also apply for a user that is logged in that shouldn't see all of the navigation options that an administrator would see.
+The same would also apply for a user that is logged in that shouldn't see all the navigation options that an administrator would see.

         To overcome these issues, there are if statements within the navigation menu code that checks the state of the user and displays the relevant options based on the result.

     * #### <b>Dynamically Created Navigation Menu Dropdown</b>

-        Administrators of the site are able to edit the different recipe categories.
+        Administrators of the site can edit the different recipe categories.
-        These categories are then listed as options within a dropdown in the navigation menu so that the site user can see a all the recipes that are uploaded to the site based on the category they choose.
+        These categories are then listed as options within a dropdown in the navigation menu so that the site user can see all the recipes that are uploaded to the site based on the category they choose.

         When an administrator adds/removes a category from the site, the navigation item 'categories' will automatically update to show the changes made by the administrator.